 - Formulate an action plan for future collaboration teased out through a further research funding application and summarized in a reflective report.

-The focus of this project is on recording and preserving the freely available social assets – for example meeting places, market places, community halls, playgrounds, public open spaces and green infrastructure (planned and unplanned urban greenery).
-These have a particularly strong impact on the wellbeing of low income groups, but can can quickly be overrun in situations of rapid urbanisation and change or be destroyed through extreme weather.
-This project will use participatory design techniques to map social assets and green infrastructure – eco-social assets – in two small cities, exploring the connections between them.
-It will also assess and identify particular types of eco-social assets distinctive to the two cities through comparative analyses, in this way highlighting the unique qualities of ‘place’ in either environment important for identity as cities become more homogeneous.
+The focus of this project was on recording and preserving the freely available social assets – for example meeting places, market places, community halls, playgrounds, public open spaces and green infrastructure (planned and unplanned urban greenery).
+These had a particularly strong impact on the wellbeing of low income groups, but can can quickly be overrun in situations of rapid urbanisation and change or be destroyed through extreme weather.
+This project used participatory design techniques to map social assets and green infrastructure – eco-social assets – in two small cities, exploring the connections between them.
+It also assessed and identified particular types of eco-social assets distinctive to the two cities through comparative analyses, in this way highlighting the unique qualities of ‘place’ in either environment important for identity as cities became more homogeneous.

 The Newton Fund builds research and innovation partnerships with 17 partner countries to support their economic development and social welfare, and to develop their research and innovation capacity for long-term sustainable growth.
 It has a total UK Government investment of £735 million up until 2021, with matched resources from the partner countries.

 The Newton Fund is managed by the UK Department for Business, Energy and Industrial Strategy (BEIS), and delivered through 15 UK delivery partners, which include the Research Councils, the UK Academies, the British Council, Innovate UK and the Met Office.

 Sta Rosa – site for Santo Tomas study